Brennan-Clinch/Brennan-Clinch.github.io/_posts/2021-11-28-Reflection.md

 I have recently finished up a course at NC State University (ST 558: Data Science for Statisticians) and would like to reflect on some things.

--What (if anything) has changed about what you think a data scientist is and what they do
+-What (if anything) has changed about what you think a data scientist is and what they do?

 After taking this course, I feel like I've gotten to know a bit more about the field of data science along with getting a better idea as to what a data scientist might do
 A few months ago, I made a post on what my views are of a data scientist are and what they do and how it differs from say a Statistician.
 After taking this course, I have learned